Wednesday, September 14, 2011

 The Carnegies, Morgans and Rockefellers of the 19th century built steel mills, railroads, and other real industries which created real wealth.
 If they went bust at least they left railroads, steel mills, and other industries of substance.
 Not so with today's financial wizards.
 The Robber Barons of the 21st century are financial zombies bent on extracting rather than creating wealth.
 It's really that simple.

-At the same time Americans are watching their incomes collapse Wall Street has been focused on safeguarding their empires of paper wealth, and finding new ways to pump up the market.
+At the same time Americans are watching their incomes collapse Wall Street has focused on safeguarding their empires of paper wealth, and finding new ways to pump up the market.
 This is one of the reasons we have seen a plethora of financial instruments created and traded.
 Not surprisingly, total volume traded on the NYSE has exploded since 1982 ...

-As should be expected, with every fee-laden trade, and with every new expanded portfolio managed, Wall Street's financial mandarins have gotten increasingly wealthier.
-This explains, in part, the growing wealth gaps in America.
 But volume isn't everything.
 There's also this.
-Every time Wall Street's wizards created new ways to trade and then collapse the economy, Congress and the Federal Reserve have stepped in with an assortment of bailouts, money dumps, and favorable legislation to save their bacon.
+Every time Wall Street's financial wizards created new ways to trade and then collapse the economy, Congress and the Federal Reserve have stepped in with an assortment of bailouts, money dumps, and favorable legislation to save their bacon.

-As an example of how this works in the United States, when we look at home mortgage loans and other debt contracts (student loan, credit card debt, etc.), we find that they are no longer single documents holding all the information you need to know about a loan.
-Instead, debt contracts like home mortgages are sold, bundled, and resold (and resold again).
-Today most mortgage contracts that are bundled into securities and sold can only be understood if you can decipher this ...
+As an example of how the financialization of the economy works in the United States we can look at home mortgage loans and other debt contracts (student loan, credit card debt, etc.).
+Specifically, when we look at what's happened to mortgage contracts we find that they are no longer single documents holding all the information you need to know about a loan.
+Instead, home mortgages (and other debt contracts) are sold, bundled up with other mortgage contracts, and then resold as a collateralized debt obligation (CDO) security.

 These contracts lie at the heart of what brought the economy down in 2008.